Association of Black Women Historians: History

 The Association of Black Women Historians was conceived in 1977 by three Black women historians: Elizabeth Parker, Eleanor Smith, and Rosalyn Terborg-Penn.
 The organization's constitution outlines four goals: establish a network among the membership, promote Black women in the profession, disseminate information about opportunities in the field, and suggest research topics and repositories.

-Before the organization was launched in late 1979 in New York, meetings were held across the country in Cincinnati, California, and Massachusetts, where the women established its framework.
-A committee was elected to name the organization as well as produce a newsletter, Truth, named after the Black woman abolitionist Sojourner Truth.
+Before the organization was launched in late 1979 in New York, meetings were held across the United States in Cincinnati, California, and Massachusetts, where the women established its framework.
+A committee was elected to name the organization as well as to produce a newsletter, Truth, named after the Black woman abolitionist Sojourner Truth.
 The first members of the executive committee were Darlene Clark Hine, Rosalyn Terborg-Penn, Janice Sumler-Lewis, Bettye J. Gardner, Sharon Harley, Cheryl Johnson, Juanita Moore, Sylvia M. Jacobs, Maria A. Brown, and Cynthia Neverdon-Morton.

 The organization has held research conferences and annual luncheons, and published an anthology to commemorate the 20th anniversary of its founding.
 Its first research conference, at Howard University in 1983, was titled "Women in the African Diaspora: An Interdisciplinary Perspective".
 The first luncheon, in 1981, featured keynote speakers and helped raise funds for the group.
 The keynote speakers included Nell Irvin Painter, Elizabeth Clarke Lewis, and Mary Frances Berry.
 In 1992, brief remarks were given by then presidential candidate Bill Clinton.

 The Association of Black Women Historians continues to hold annual its annual luncheon, and has published two books: In Spite of the Double Drawbacks: African American Women in History and Culture and The Truth Worth of Race: African American Women and the Struggle for Freedom.
 Erica Armstrong Dunbar is the current national director.

 In 2012, ABWH published a statement about the film The Help, stating that the film "distorts, ignores, and trivializes the experiences of black domestic workers."